Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-all.md

 ## Practice Exercise

 Enhance your Get All Products endpoint by:
-1. Adding a filter for products with low stock (e.g., `?lowStock=true` for products with stock quantity less than 5)
+1. Adding a filter for products by metal and gemstone combination (e.g., `?metalId=1&gemstoneId=2`)
-2. Adding a filter for products by gemstone (e.g., `?gemstoneId=1` for products with a specific gemstone)
+2. Adding a filter for products by style and price range (e.g., `?styleId=3&minPrice=100&maxPrice=500`)
-3. Adding a sort option for average rating (e.g., `?sortBy=rating`)
+3. Adding a sort option for metal price (e.g., `?sortBy=metalPrice`)
-4. Adding a filter for products with a minimum average rating (e.g., `?minRating=4`)
+4. Implementing a more advanced search that looks for keywords in product names and descriptions
-5. Implementing a more advanced search that looks for keywords in product names and descriptions
+5. Adding pagination to limit the number of results returned at once